 - Please send a copy of the GP summary and a short summary of your concerns

 - The referrer needs to ensure that they (or the patient) books an appointment in the clinic

-Please send a GP summary and a brief description of the specific concerns.
+We’d be happy to help.
+Please contact us at email@example.com.
 Please ensure you are following information governance protocols.
 We recommend that patient information is sent only via nhs.net email accounts.